Templarian/MaterialDesign-Site/src/content/getting-started-android.md

 ## Using SVGs

 Android (5.0 API Level 21+) uses the Vector Drawable format that is similar to SVG.
-That means you can download each one of our icons as SVG and import them in your Android project for later use as an `src` in an `<ImageView>`.
+That means the icons can be imported your Android project for later use as a `src` in a `<ImageView>`.

 ## Using a Library (third-party)

-Instead of having to download an SVG for each icon you need, you can use the [Material Icon Library](https://github.com/code-mc/material-icon-lib), a constantly updated library containing all of our icons.
+Instead of having to download an SVG for each icon you need, you can use the [Material Icon Library](https://github.com/code-mc/material-icon-lib), a constantly updated library containing all icons.
 It can be easily used as Drawable, a standalone View or inside menu resource files.

 ## Demo